 Figure 1).
 If instead, treatment of non-culprit stenoses requires a complex procedure (e.g. bifurcations, diffuse disease, chronic total occlusions, calcific plaques), it is advisable to schedule a second intervention (Figure 2).
 In our experience, as confirmed by results from COMPLETE trial, there is no significant risk in deferring revascularisation to a second admission, unless residual lesions have unstable angiographic features and/or involve the left main or proximal left anterior descending artery (Figure 3).
 The timing of staged PCI (before discharge or at a second admission) can, therefore, be left up to the operator’s choice, taking into account angiographic appearance and location of lesions, renal function, risk of bleeding, local cost issues and the patient’s preferences.
 Our default approach is summarised in the flowchart presented in Figure 4.

 The other unclear aspect is how to define which non-culprit lesions should be treated.
 Recent trials used different approaches, ranging from PCI on all stenoses ≥50% to routine FFR evaluation of all non-culprit lesions.
-In many physicians’ minds, once the acute lesion has been fixed with primary PCI, the residual coronary artery disease can be assessed and treated with the same approach we use for chronic coronary syndromes, which is the concept behind the traditional approach of
+In many physicians’ minds, once the acute lesion has been fixed with primary PCI, the residual coronary artery disease can be assessed and treated with the same approach we use for chronic coronary syndromes, which is the concept behind the traditional approach of IRA-only revascularisation.

 The results from the above cited studies suggest that this assumption is not completely correct, probably because the process leading to clinical instability is not confined to culprit lesions only.
 Indeed, while recent data have questioned the utility of percutaneous revascularisation over medical therapy in stable angina,25,26 data from patients with acute myocardial infarction consistently show that complete revascularisation is associated with a reduced risk of hard endpoints.
 This reassures us that PCI has a beneficial effect on mortality and myocardial infarction, provided that it is performed in the appropriate clinical setting.
 Ideally, we should start to give more consideration to clinical presentation rather than percent stenosis.
 The same stenosis probably has very different prognostic implications (and therefore a different appropriate treatment) if it is discovered during primary PCI as a non-culprit lesion, or if it causes stable angina, or if it is ‘incidentally’ found after screening tests.